Jill D. Makepeace

-With a singular focus on defending criminal matters, Jill Makepeace’s practice is divided between conducting trials and appeals.
+With a focus on defending criminal matters, Jill Makepeace’s practice is divided between conducting trials and appeals.
 Jill has represented individuals charged with a broad spectrum of criminal offences, including alleged crimes of violence, all types of sexual offences and serious drug cases.
-A significant concentration of her trial practice is defending professionals alleged to have engaged in criminal and regulatory impropriety in the course of their vocation.
+A significant concentration of her trial practice is defending regulated professionals alleged to have engaged in criminal and regulatory impropriety in the course of their vocation.

 Jill regularly appears before all levels of court in Ontario.
 She also appears before administrative tribunals, including the College of Physicians and Surgeons of Ontario.